Blood pressure: Causes, Symptoms, Home remedies for High Blood Pressure, normal blood pressure

 Articles >> High Blood Pressure/Hypertension

-• It could lead to CKD ( chronic kidney disease).
+• It can lead to chronic kidney disease (CKD).

-• It can also make your diabetes difficult to cure.
+• Hypertension can make diabetes more challenging to manage.

 • Kidney disease.